Updated on 03.26.2021

 Let’s face it: It’s nice to have a range of different reverbs to work with, but for many music styles, a simple spring reverb pedal will suffice.
 For many years, guitarists could choose from a number of digital spring reverb emulations, but these days several companies are packing real spring units into devices like the Spaceman Orion, the ScreaminFX Uverbia Real Spring and the Demeter Reverbulator RRP1 among others.
 Granted, they’re large, but if it’s true spring reverb you seek, nothing less will do.
 Click on the thumbnails to see a video of each pedal.

 Humanity seems to have a problem with carrying bulky and heavy stuff.
 That’s why shortly after the spring reverb became popular, many pedal builders started looking for ways to recreate that sound in a more portable format.
-They soon found ways to emulate it, first through analog circuits and later through digital ones, which, in recent years, have become more and more realistic and lush sounding.
+They soon found ways to emulate it through digital circuits, which, in recent years, have become more and more realistic and lush sounding thanks to the advancement in processing power.

-Here’s an interactive gallery of some of the best analog or digital spring-less pedals emulating spring reverb.
+Here’s an interactive gallery of some of the best digital spring-less pedals emulating spring reverb.
 This list only includes reverb-only pedals.

 The combination of tremolo and spring reverb is a classic match found in historic tube amps of the ’60s—and countless classic records.
 Some of the best spring reverb pedals on the market recreate this marriage, so we couldn’t ignore them in this article, even though they are a little more than just “spring reverbs.”